This post was originally published on A Globe Well Travelled in 2017. The content has been revised and updated with fresh information.

 I rented a car and drove to the South Rim from the east, which I would definitely recommend as the viewpoints along this route are so much quieter than the ones at the village.

-If you’re not interested in driving to the canyon, there is the option of doing a day trip from Las Vegas like this Grand Canyon South Rim tour.
+π If you’re not interested in driving to the canyon, there is the option of doing a day trip from the city like thisΒ Grand Canyon South Rim Bus Tour from Las Vegas.

-Mather Point is often used as a first viewpoint of the canyon.
+Mather Point is often used as a introductory Grand Canyon viewpoint.
 Also take a look at Yavapai Point or Hopi Point, which are popular for sunrise and sunset shots of the canyon.

 South Rim hikes: